amungo/AmungoFx3Dumper/README.md

  * AmungoFx3Dumper AmungoItsFx3Firmware.img  nt1065.hex  dump4ch.bin  60  cypress
 * dumping signal non-stop to stdout:
  * AmungoFx3Dumper AmungoItsFx3Firmware.img  nt1065.hex  stdout  inf  libusb

+## File format
+The program dumps all data from a FX3 board without any changes.
+Usually the format is:

+* 4 channels
+* 2 bits per sample per channel
+* Overall 8 bits (1 byte) per one sample for all channels
+* Decode table is
+ * 00b ->  1
+ * 01b ->  3
+ * 10b -> -1
+ * 11b -> -3

+You can use AmgExtract to extracting several channels from output file and converting data to usual _signed char_ format.
+AmgExtract is located here: https://github.com/amungo/AmgExtract